 Video is becoming the dominant medium for today’s content.
-But awe-inspiring/heartbreaking viral videos rarely happen by accident.
+But every awe-inspiring/heartbreaking viral video rarely happens by accident.
 For every video, there’s a group of people responsible for translating brilliant ideas and good stories into a visual medium ready for our consumption.
-At the core of this group, the person holding bringing it all together, is the production manager.
+At the core of this group, the person holding/bringing it all together, is the production manager.

 If you’ve ever worked for a video production company, it’s likely you’ve been yelled at by the production manager.
 We list down 5 reasons why, haunting as they may seem, production managers are the misunderstood unsung heroes of the video production world.